therealironduck/Ducktion-Documentation/services/tagging.md

 ## Tagging services

 Each service can have multiple tags.
 A tag is simply any custom string which is used to identify services which should be fetched together.
-Tags be be set during service registration:
+Tags can be set during service registration:

 ```csharp{7}
 using TheRealIronDuck.Ducktion.Configurators;